nikolovivan/CodeTranslator/Readme.txt

 #=================================================================================================

 * There is a problem with the [url] tags.
 Some combinations do not work as expected.
+* Problem when using bold on ordered lists.

 #=================================================================================================
 # IMPROVEMENT PLANS (EXCLUDING BUG FIXES)